-• as far as is practical, all eligible people should be able to access the internet voting service the process of internet voting should be sufficiently easy for eligible people to cast a vote
+• as far as is practical, all eligible people should be able to access the internet voting service

 The internet voting service shall be designed, as far as practicable, to enable eligible voters to vote independently regardless of disabilities, technology, or geography.
 The internet voting service will be an additional and optional service for specific eligible voters to use.
 It would be offered in conjunction with other pre-existing methods of voting.